Lagrange top: integrability according to Liouville and examples of analytic solutions: Awakened Lagrange top.

 The potential energy of a slow top has a minimum at the point $\cos\theta=-1+\sqrt{\gamma/b}$, which shifts to the left with increasing the rotational speed $\dot\psi_0$, so that for velocities greater than $24$ revolutions per second the point of minimum becomes $\theta=0$.
 The graphs show that the awakened top first deviates from the vertical position, and then returns back.

 The maximum deviation $\theta_{max}$ of the axis ${\bf R}_3(t)$ from the vertical can be found in analytical form from the equation (\ref{an14}), in which we should put $\dot\theta(t)=0$.
 Then

 Besides, with use of Eqs. (\ref{an9}) and (\ref{an10}) we can estimate the character of rotation of the azimyth plane by calculating the precession speed $\dot\varphi_0$ and $\dot\varphi(\theta_{max})$.
 The results of these calculations are presented in the table \ref{Table_1}.
-The initial precession speed $\dot\varphi_0$ of the azimuth plane grows with $\dot\psi_0$, while the precession speed $\dot\varphi(\theta_{max})$ at the point of maximum deviation first decreases but then begins to increase, starting from 25 revolutions per second.
+The initial precession speed $\dot\varphi_0$ of the azimuth plane grows with $\dot\psi_0$, while the precession speed $\dot\varphi(\theta_{max})$ at the point of maximum deviation firstly decreases but then begins to increase, starting from 25 revolutions per second.
 The precession rate of a fast top changes slowly with time.
 Typical trajectory of the third axis ${\bf R}_3(t)$ is drawn in the Figure \ref{Awak_1}.
+This should be compared with Figures 60-62 of MacMillan's book \cite{Mac_1936}.